nilupawar/QAAutomation_JavascriptModule/README.md

-This project is created to demonstrate different ways to create modules in javascrip
+This project is created to demonstrate different ways to create modules in javascript